pauldambra/blog_source/_posts/2026-09-22-i-will-happily-slop.md

 Personally, I don't really care if it is desirable since I think it is inevitable.

-And to paraphrase my wonderful colleague Jon McCallum: I'd rather rise to the occasion that complain about it.
+And to paraphrase my wonderful colleague Jon McCallum: I'd rather rise to the occasion than complain about it.